krvamsi96/MLInterview/ML in General.md

 The **bias–variance trade-off** is the conflict in trying to simultaneously minimize these two sources of error that prevent supervised learning algorithms from generalizing beyond their training set.

 ![](https://cdn-images-1.medium.com/max/1600/1*9hPX9pAO3jqLrzt0IE3JzA.png)

+## What is Data Wrangling? <a name="c"> </br>
+Data wrangling is the process of cleaning and unifying messy and complex data sets for easy access and analysis.

+With the amount of data and data sources rapidly growing and expanding, it is getting increasingly essential for large amounts of available data to be organized for analysis.
+This process typically includes manually converting and mapping data from one raw form into another format to allow for more convenient consumption and organization of the data.